ArduSat/ArdusatSDK-Logging/README.md

 to use the SDK in your sketches.

 # Using the Logging SDK
 The first step to using the SDK is to import it into your sketch.
-This can be done with a simple import statement:
+But make sure to also import the main [ArdusatSDK](http://github.com/ardusat/ardusatsdk).
+This can be done with two simple import statements:
 ```
+#import <ArdusatSDK.h>
 #import <ArdusatLogging.h>
 ```